frahohen/bdu-os-environment-setup/README.md

 # bdu-os-environment-setup

-BasicDevelopmentUtilities - OS Environment Setup: A basic automated VPS environment setup.
+A basic automated VPS environment setup for debian 10

 # How to install